 The University brings together, in common pursuit of its educational goals, persons of many backgrounds and experiences.
-The University is committed to the principle that in no aspect of its programs shall there be differences in the treatment of persons because of race, color, religion, national origina, age, sex, disability, genetic information, status as a protected veteran, or any other legally protected category class or characteristic, and that equal opportunity and access to facilities shall be available to all.
-Non-discrimination is observed in the admission, housing, and education of students and in policies governing discipline, extracurricular life and activities.
-For more information, visit www.ttuhsc.edu/HSC OP 51.01, Equal Employment Opportunity Policy and Affirmative Action Plan.
+The University is committed to the principle that in no aspect of its programs shall there be differences in the treatment of persons because of sex, including pregnancy, race, color, religion, national origin, age, disability, genetic information, status as a protected veteran, or any other legally protected category class or characteristic, and that equal opportunity and access to facilities shall be available to all.
+The University is committed to providing educational programs, activities, facilities, or services that are free of unlawful discrimination.
+For more information, see TTUHSC OP 51.01, Equal Employment Opportunity Policy and Affirmative Action Program and TTUHSC OP 51.02, Non-Discrimination and Anti- Harassment Policy, and Part IV of this Student Handbook below.